 Other spellings/names for Ruski Komarivci are Okemenze, Komoróc(z), Komaróc(z), Komoróci, Komaruvci and Orosz-Komoróc(z).

-Ruski Komarivci is located about 13 miles S of Uzhhorod (Ungvár) and 17 W of Mukacheve (Munkács).
+Ruski Komarivci is located about thirteen miles south of Uzhhorod (Ungvár) and seventeen west of Mukacheve (Munkács).

 Jews probably settled in Ruski Komarivci in the early 19th century.

 By 1877, the Jewish population was 115 (of a total population of 752).